FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-meteor.md

 **So far in the course we've built a typical RESTful style Client-Server application.**

 This architecture has been in use for a long time.
-For experienced developers, the shortcomings of this type of application have become obvious, here are a few:
+For experienced developers, the shortcomings of this type of application have become obvious; here are a few:

 - HTTP is a slow and bloated transport protocol
 - Client-Server applications don't share code!
-- UI's built over RESTful applications will need loading states everywhere!
+- UIs built over RESTful applications will need loading states everywhere!

 ---
 class: center, middle